prthiaga/mcrouter-wiki/Home.md

 # Welcome to mcrouter
-Mcrouter is a Memcache protocol routing layer that enables the easy expansion of memcached deployments to distributed pools of arbitrary side, providing request routing, connection pooling, failover, and many other features.
-Because the routing and feature logic are abstracted from the client in mcrouter deployments, the client may simply communicate with destination hosts through mcrouter over a TCP connection using standard Memcache protocol.
+Mcrouter is a memcached protocol routing layer that enables the easy expansion of memcached deployments to distributed pools of arbitrary side, providing request routing, connection pooling, failover, and many other features.
+Because the routing and feature logic are abstracted from the client in mcrouter deployments, the client may simply communicate with destination hosts through mcrouter over a TCP connection using standard memcached protocol.

 Typically, little or no client modification is needed to use mcrouter, which was designed to be a drop-in proxy between the client and memcached hosts.
 At Facebook and Instagram, mcrouter is a core component of a distributed cache infrastructure that spans a very large number of individual memcached boxes.